Azure/azure-quickstart-templates/barracuda-waf-iis/README.md

 ##Deployment Steps

 Build your Barracuda WAF environment on Azure in a few simple steps:
-- Launch the Template by click on Deploy on Azure.
+- Launch the Template Deployment by clicking on Deploy on Azure.
 - Fill in all the required parameter values.
 Accept the terms and condition on click Purchase.
 The deployment takes about 30 minutes.
 - Follow the post deployment configuration document [here](https://raw.githubusercontent.com/Azure/azure-quickstart-templates/master/barracuda-waf-iis/images/barracuda-waf-post-deployment-configuration-guide.pdf) for further configuration.